Skip to content

 using a license file

 In Kubernetes, administrators have the option to use the secrets API.
 You can use a license file, which can be mounted as a volume.
 Chemaxon products use $CHEMAXON_HOME to store temporary files, not just license files, so using a mounted secret can cause read only file system errors.
+It is recommended that administrators use a combination of secret volumes and the environment variable $CHEMAXON_LICENSE_URL.

 # An example podspec that assumes that a license file was added as